 I will start by saying I have always had a love for visual art.
 The use of imagery, movement,

-Seeing this Photoshopped woman in Supervenus go through so many physical changes has
+Seeing this Photoshopped woman go through so many physical changes has

 influenced my self-image.
 What started off as maybe a few changes here and there soon turned the woman into a totally new person ending in a horrific pile of gore.
 It led me to question how I really felt about my own image.
 Did I like how I was made?
 If I could change something, what would I change?
 Wait, why would I change myself?
 It was a positive influence of reflection that also helped me reevaluate my purpose.